SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-01-someweekendreading-ai-podcast.md

 A number of things are, of course, just _wrong:_
 - I didn't get vaccinated in March of 2020; there were no COVID-19 vaccines in March of 2020.
 That was a year later.
-- The blog didn't start in March of 2020 either.
+- The blog didn't start in February of 2020 either.
 Formally, it started in July 2020.
   ("Formally" in the sense that the first upload was in September, but back-dated to the first day of retirement.)